History of Tyler Glasnow in Timeline

 2020: Pandemic Season and Postseason Starts

-During the pandemic-shortened 2020 season, Tyler Glasnow was 5–1 with a 4.08 ERA in 11 starts.
-He started the clinching game in both the Wild Card and Division Series, and became the second pitcher since 1980 to start a game on two days' rest.
-He started two games of the World Series against the Los Angeles Dodgers, losing both games.
+In the 2020 pandemic shortened season, Tyler Glasnow was 5–1 with a 4.08 ERA.
+He started the clinching game in both the Wild Card round and Division Series, and started two games of the World Series against the Los Angeles Dodgers, losing both games.

 2021: Injury and Tommy John Surgery

-Tyler Glasnow began the 2021 season with a 5–2 record and 2.66 ERA.
-On June 15, 2021, he was diagnosed with partial tears in the ulnar collateral ligament and a flexor strain, later requiring Tommy John surgery, causing him to miss the rest of 2021 and most of 2022.
+In 2021, Tyler Glasnow started the season strong but was diagnosed with partial tears in his UCL and a flexor strain in June, leading to Tommy John surgery and missing the rest of 2021 and most of 2022.

 August 22, 2022: Contract Extension with the Rays

-Due to Tommy John surgery, Tyler Glasnow missed most of the 2022 season.
+Due to Tommy John surgery performed in 2021, Tyler Glasnow missed most of the 2022 season.

-On February 28, 2023, it was announced that Tyler Glasnow would miss the beginning of the 2023 season with a Grade 2 strain of his left oblique.
+On February 28, 2023, Tyler Glasnow was announced to be missing the beginning of the 2023 season with a Grade 2 strain of his left oblique.

-December 16, 2023: Traded to the Dodgers and Contract Extension
+December 16, 2023: Trade to the Dodgers and Contract Extension

-On December 16, 2023, the Rays traded Tyler Glasnow and Manuel Margot to the Los Angeles Dodgers.
-Glasnow also agreed to a five-year contract extension for $136.5 million, which included options for the 2028 season.
+On December 16, 2023, Tyler Glasnow was traded to the Los Angeles Dodgers and agreed to a five-year contract extension for $136.5 million.

 In 2024, Tyler Glasnow was named an All-Star.